September 4, 2020

-- Be a resident of Indiana and be a graduate of an accredited Perry County high school by June 2019 and attend full senior year at the same high school.
-Home-schooled students are ineligible to apply.
+- Be a resident of Indiana and be a graduate of an accredited Perry County high school by the end of June 2021 and attend full senior year at the same high school.

 - Be available for an interview with the scholarship committee if selected as a finalist.